 The beautiful blue beaches with white sand shores, tall waterfall, scenic view along the way in Borneo, beautiful caves, the friendliest people, the delicious foods, the adventurous roads and most of the places I went has little or no tourist.
 If you’re traveler like me, you would really appreciate all the things Borneo has to offer.

 Along my trip, I’ve met so many people who are now my friends and I must say that I felt safe riding in Borneo Malaysia.
 Many Malaysian have ridden around the globe but if they have not ridden across Malaysia, they have missed the beautiful parts of their own country.
 It is a great feeling to have completed solo ride the whole of MALAYSIA now.

 One of the routes that I’ve enjoyed the most is the Marak-Parak road in Sabah.
-Approximately 89KM long, it consist of long stretch road, tight corners etc. Have a look at the video below, I rode in such a beautiful weather.
+Approximately 89KM long, it consists of long stretch road, tight corners etc. Have a look at the video below, I rode in such beautiful weather.

 Day 1 Routes (158 KM): Kuching – Santubong – Bau – Siniawan – Kuching.

 Day 2 Routes (516 KM): Kuching – Batang Ai Lake – Lubok Antu – Betong – Sibu.